ubhaya/CleanArchitecture.Blazored/README.md

 [![Template](https://github.com/ubhaya/CleanArchitecture.Blazored/actions/workflows/CleanArchitecture.Blazored.yml/badge.svg)](https://github.com/ubhaya/CleanArchitecture.Blazored/actions/workflows/CleanArchitecture.Blazored.yml)
 [![Nuget](https://github.com/ubhaya/CleanArchitecture.Blazored/actions/workflows/CleanArchitecture.Blazored.Deploy.yml/badge.svg)](https://github.com/ubhaya/CleanArchitecture.Blazored/actions/workflows/CleanArchitecture.Blazored.Deploy.yml)

+> **Note:-** This project is a port from [RapidBlazor](https://github.com/jasontaylordev/RapidBlazor) Template

-This is a solution template for creating a Blazor WebAssembly application hosted on ASP.NET Core 8 and following the principles of Clean Architecture.
+This is a solution template for creating a Blazor Web App with client side rendering and following the principles of Clean Architecture.

 Please consider this a preview, I am still actively working on this template.
 If you spot a problem or would like to suggest an improvement, please let me know by creating an issue.